 java-nlp-support, but you can mail questions to

-The download is a 66M zipped file (mainly consisting of classifier data objects).
-If you unpack that file, you should have everything needed.
+The download is a 151M zipped file (mainly consisting of classifier data objects).
+If you unpack that file, you should have everything needed for English NER (or use as a general CRF).
 It includes batch files for running under Windows or Unix/Linux/MacOSX, a simple GUI, and the ability to run as a server.
-Stanford NER requires Java v1.6+.
+Stanford NER requires Java v1.8+.
+If you want to use Stanford NER for other languages, you'll also need to download model files for those languages; see further below.

-For many (computer) languages, there are more up-to-date interfaces to Stanford NER available by using it inside Stanford CoreNLP, and you are better off using those....
+For some (computer) languages, there are more up-to-date interfaces to Stanford NER available by using it inside Stanford CoreNLP, and you are better off getting those from the CoreNLP page and using them....

 edu/stanford/nlp/models/....
 You can run

-jar -tto get the list of files in the jar file.
+jar -tf <jar-file> to get the list of files in the jar file.

 We have an online demo of several of our NER models.
 Special thanks to Dat Hoang, who provided the initial version.
 Note that the online demo demonstrates single CRF models; in order to see the effect of the time annotator or the combined models, see CoreNLP.